stuartsimpson/cndi/README.md

 # cndi
 Connection Naming Directory Interface is a way of creating agents for common connections used throughout an application.
-The agents can be customized to meet the needs of an application.
+The agents can be customized to meet the needs of an application or how they are used.
+This also allows for a seperation of database/collection/schema names to be adappted or changed based on deployment needs.
+I developed this because I was tired of searching my code each time I wanted to chage how or were data was stored.
+This also allows for an agent to be used to seperate how the data is persisted from logic of the code to any degree desired.